VdszHun/VdszHun/README.md

 - **PHP, Blade and Laravel**
 - **Git**
 - **Arduino IDE (C++ variant)**
-- **SolidWorks 2020**
+- **SolidWorks 2023**

 I studied and used **Discord.js** on my own to develop a personal Discord bot which is an inactive project for now.
 I use **Cisco Packet Tracer** to study and make networks.
 I had a few classes about **Debian Linux**, but my knowledge of that is nowhere near as of Ubuntu Linux.
-Programs I use for studying: Visual Studio 2022, Visual Studio Code, XAMPP, Arduino IDE 2.2.1, Cisco Packet Tracer and Virtual Box.
+Programs I use or used for studying: Visual Studio Code, Visual Studio 2022, XAMPP, Arduino IDE 2.2.1, Cisco Packet Tracer and Virtual Box.

 ***Currently I don't use GitHub much, I hope it changes in the future though.
 What I mainly used the site for in the past was to report bugs and share ideas for a now shut down Minecraft community server, as well coded my Discord bot mentioned above.***